Cold Sore – Diagnosis, Symptoms, and Treatment

 Signs and Symptoms

-Occasionally, patients with develop low-grade fever or malaise in association with their symptoms.
-Patients with immunosuppression – HIV/AIDS, cancer, chemotherapy recipients – may have more severe presentation of herpes infection.
+Occasionally, patients will develop fever, fatigue, or malaise in association with their symptoms.
+Patients that are immunosuppressed such as those with HIV/AIDS, organ transplants, or taking steroid medications may have more severe presentations of herpes.

 Cold Sore Medication and Treatment